Department of Urology | Research Years

-Basic Science Research Program Description: The basic science research program comprises 4 full time basic science researchers and 2 surgeon-scientists conducting research on a range of topics relevant to urology.
+The basic science research program comprises 3 full time basic science researchers and 4 surgeon-scientists conducting research on a range of topics relevant to urology.
 The principal investigators receive extramural funding from federal agencies, including the NIH and DOD, as well as foundations and industry.
-Research projects include: pathophysiology of urinary tract obstruction, tissue engineering, mass spectrometry-based proteomics and glycoproteomics to identify urinary biomarkers of urologic disease, physiology of neurotoxins and fundamental studies of bladder and kidney function.
+Research projects include: pathophysiology of urinary tract obstruction, tissue engineering, mass spectrometry-based proteomics and glycoproteomics to identify urinary biomarkers of urologic disease, bladder inflammation, novel drug delivery mechanisms, physiology of neurotoxins and fundamental studies of bladder and kidney function.

-Fellows opting to pursue a non-laboratory research experience have a number of areas of concentration from which to choose*.
-Most of our fellows have completed a Master’s program at the Harvard-Chan School of Public Health (HSPH) during their research years.
-The longest-running pediatric research training program in the country is the Harvard-Wide Pediatric Health Services Research Fellowship Program, a highly-structured, comprehensive two-year program involving mentorship from research faculty across the Harvard institutions, including of the Division of General Pediatrics and Department of Urology at BCH.
-Several of our pediatric urology fellows have been accepted to this program.
-Most of our fellows have also completed the Program in Clinical Effectiveness through the Harvard School of Public Health, an intensive summer program focused on skills needed for clinical research including epidemiology, biostatistics, health policy, decision analysis, and research methodology.
-Additional areas of interest that various fellows have pursued during their Master’s program include health policy, genetic epidemiology and statistical genetics, and advanced analytics and machine learning.
+Fellows opting to pursue a non-laboratory research experience have a number of areas of concentration from which to choose.
+Most of our fellows have completed a master’s program at the Harvard T.H.
+Chan School of Public Health during their research years.
+The longest-running pediatric research training program in the country is the Harvard-wide Pediatric Health Services Research Fellowship Program, a highly structured, comprehensive two-year program involving mentorship from research faculty across the Harvard institutions, including of the Division of General Pediatrics and Department of Urology at Boston Children’s Hospital.
+This fellowship requires a separate application process, and several of our pediatric urology fellows have been accepted to this program.
+Most of our fellows have also completed the Program in Clinical Effectiveness through the Harvard T.H.
+Chan School of Public Health, an intensive summer program focused on skills needed for clinical research including epidemiology, biostatistics, health policy, decision analysis, and research methodology.
+Additional areas of interest that various fellows have pursued during their master’s program include health policy, genetic epidemiology and statistical genetics, and advanced analytics and machine learning.
 Our fellows have also been accepted into the Harvard Medical School (HMS) Fellowship in Safety and Quality and the HMS Master’s in Medical Education.